Mike Michaud: Tenure

 In addition to veterans' health, Michaud has been supporting healthcare on a larger scale.
 He has voted in favor of increased health coverage for children, and voted against cuts to Medicare.
 In 2010, he received a 100% rating from the American Public Health Association, along with favorable ratings from other healthcare groups.
 Michaud joined a group of 44 congressmen in November 2011 to express the importance of men's being screened for prostate cancer.
 This bipartisan group was formed after the United States Preventive Task Force recommended that healthy men should not have such a screening.

 Michaud is a member of the Blue Dog Coalition, a group of conservative Democrats in the House of Representatives.
 He was the only Congressperson from New England in the coalition.
 On October 19, 2007, he endorsed former Senator John Edwards for president.

 Michaud has a strong record of voting in support of environmental issues.
-Michaud voted no on opening Outer Continental Shelf to oil drilling, on barring the EPA from regulating greenhouse gases, on scheduling permitting for new oil refineries, on authorizing construction of new oil refineries, on passage of the Bush Administration national energy policy, and on implementing Bush-Cheney national energy policy.
+He voted no on opening Outer Continental Shelf to oil drilling, on barring the EPA from regulating greenhouse gases, on scheduling permitting for new oil refineries, on authorizing construction of new oil refineries, on passage of the Bush Administration national energy policy, and on implementing Bush-Cheney national energy policy.
 Michaud voted yes on enforcing limits on global warming pollution by requiring utilities to supply an increasing percentage of their demand from a combination of energy efficiency savings and renewable energy, on tax credits for renewable electricity with PAYGO offsets, on tax incentives for energy production and conservation, on tax incentives for renewable energy, on investing in homegrown biofuel, on criminalizing oil cartels like OPEC, on removing oil and gas exploration subsidies, and on keeping moratorium on offshore oil drilling.
-Furthermore, Michaud co-sponsored a bill in 2005 to establish greenhouse gas tradeable allowances; the bill was referred to the Senate Committee on Environment and Public Works but, however, it never came to vote.
+Furthermore, Michaud co-sponsored a bill in 2005 to establish greenhouse gas tradeable allowances; the bill was referred to the Senate Environment and Public Works Committee but, however, it never came to vote.
 He also co-sponsored a bill in 2008 to allow states to define stricter greenhouse gas emission standards than those specified by the federal Clean Air Act.
 In keeping with his voting record, Michaud adopted a Blue Dog Coalition press release to balance fossil fuels and viable renewable energy.
 Campaign for America's Future (CAF) has given Michaud a score of 100% on energy issues.